Olin (OLN) Q2 2017 Results - Earnings Call Transcript

 Column three shows capital spending we expect to make in 2017.
 The $325 million is the midpoint of our current forecast for capital spending, with annual maintenance capital spending of between $225 million and $275 million.

 Last year, Olin had entered into a program to accelerate the collection of receivables which create a permanent working capital reduction of $126 million in 2016.
-We expect to expand this program in 2017 and realized an additional $50 million reduction in receivables.
-This, when combined with inventory reduction at Winchester, will generate $75 million of cash flow from working capital reductions in 2017.
+We expect to expand this program in 2017 and realize an additional $50 million reduction in receivables.
+This, when combined with an inventory reduction at Winchester, will generate $75 million of cash flow from working capital reductions in 2017.

 The next column, one-time items include integration and cash restructuring costs of approximately $50 million.
 This is consistent with our prior forecast.